LearnOnDemandSystems/docs/tms/end-user-student-faqs/basics/use-subscription-catalog.md

 12.	**Open saved filters**, **Save filter**, **Export results** - Reuse any search by clicking **Save filter** and **naming it**, then access it to use again from the **Open saved filters** link.
 Export your search results into a CSV file by using the **Export** link.
 [Click here for further instructions on saving searches](/tms/tms-administrators/tms-fundamentals/reuse-search-settings-or-create-default-settings-on-search-pages.md)

 ### Filters
 Filters in version 2 of our course catalog are effective and save screen space.
+Any of the filters on the menu can have sub-menus with more filtering options.
+Filtering works differently from the main menu options to the sub-menu options.
+Main menu options filter as "AND" meaning all filters selected must match filters assigned to the course for it to appear in the results; while sub-menu options filter as "OR" which shows courses that match at least one matching filter assigned to the course, as opposed to all of them.

 ![](/tms/images/basic-filter.png)